Susan Neville

 Susan Neville (born January 4, 1951, in Indianapolis, Indiana) is a short story writer, essayist and professor, known for her work exploring Indiana and the Midwest.

 Life

 She graduated from DePauw University in 1973.

 In 1976, she graduated from Bowling Green State University with an M.F.A.
 She taught at St. Petersburg Junior College, Ball State University, and Indiana University East.
-She teaches at Butler University and the Warren Wilson Program for Writers in North Caroline.
+She teaches at Butler University and the Warren Wilson Program for Writers in North Carolina.